MilesMcBain/rmdgh/README.md

 ## GitHub issue thread RMarkdown output

+We have an Rmarkdown output format called `github_issue` that can be used to submit issues, issue updates, and issue comments to GitHub on document render.

+### Drafting issues

   - `draft_issue()` Will create a new RMarkdown GitHub issue, defaulting to the current repo.

 Config you can use looks something like this: